Read any “online money-making” guide, and the first thing they suggest is selling on eBay.

-The fun part is when somebody decides to follow the link of the advertisement.
-With every click, the Adwords member (the advertiser) would be billed in accordance to the bid amount for those specific keywords.
+The fun part is when somebody decides to click on an advertisement.
+With every click, the Adwords member (the advertiser) would be billed in accordance with the bid amount for those specific keywords.
 For the Adsense members (or the webmasters), they would be credited with a portion of the bid amount.

 This is certainly one relatively easy way to make money without selling any physical or even digital product.

 Making the Most of Adsense

 As a rule of thumb, members are well-advised to try to keep the options as limited as possible as far as visitors are concerned.

 Here are the likely options when users come to a web page:

 - Follow the link embedded inside Google Adsense Advertisement to learn more or take some action.